 This is according to SHRM Survey.

-In order to make recognition a true part of the business culture it needs to be embraced by all, rather than a few.
-With everyone involved it empowers you employees to acknowledge the achievements of others and therefore encourages them to contribute to high performance levels.
+In order to make recognition a true part of the business culture it needs to be embraced by all.
+Rather than a few.

-Business Lunch: This is an excellent way to say a huge thank you to the employees who have gone above and beyond.
-By taking your team out to lunch at a nearby restaurant this is will show your appreciation for all of their hard work recently.
+This is an excellent way to say a huge thank you to the employees who have gone above and beyond.
+By taking your team out to lunch this is will show your appreciation of their hard work recently.

-Offer a Gift: A small present such as a gift card for the local coffee shop will go a long way for your employees.
-Ensure the gift card is personal to the employee as an individual as this will make them appreciate it even more.
+A small present such as a gift card will go a long way for your employees.
+Ensure the gift card is personal to the employee as an individual as they appreciate it even more.

-Time in Lieu: When someone or a team has put in the extra hours, they deserve to get time off in lieu as recognition for their hard work.
-Even if it’s an early finish on a Friday or a late start on a Monday, every little helps when it comes to recognition.
+When someone has put in the extra hours, they deserve to get time off in lieu as recognition.
+Even if it’s an early finish on a Friday, every little helps when it comes to recognition.